Art McLarney: Early life and college career

-Art McLarney was born on December 20, 1908, in Port Townsend, Washington, to Edward, and Margret McLarney, both of New York City, and Irish American.
+Art McLarney was born on December 20, 1908, in Port Townsend, Washington, to Edward and Margret McLarney, both of New York City, and Irish American.
 Edward McLarney was a soldier in the United States Army, and a clerk later in life.
 Art McLarney had four siblings; brothers Douglas, Ralph, and Felix; and sister Ethel.
-By 1930, Art McLarney was living with his sister, Ethel.
-In 1930, Art McLarney enrolled at Washington State University in Pullman, Washington.
+By 1930, Art was living with his sister, Ethel.
+In 1930, McLarney enrolled at Washington State University in Pullman, Washington.
 While in college, he played basketball and baseball.
 As a member of the baseball team, he was a two-time letter winner (1930, 1932).
 During the 1931 baseball season, he batted .320 with 15 runs scored, and 32 hits in 100 at-bats.
-Playing basketball, McClarney was named first-team All-Pacific Coast Conference in 1930, and selected to the Pacific Coast Conference all-star second team for the 1931–32 season.
+Playing basketball, McLarney was named first-team All-Pacific Coast Conference in 1930, and selected to the Pacific Coast Conference all-star second team for the 1931–32 season.